suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The goal of the Integrated Payload template is to install a payload that is included in the manifest envelope.
 It is identical to the Component Download template ({{firmware-download-template}}).

-An implementer MAY choose to place a payload in the envelope of a manifest.
+An Author MAY choose to place a payload in the envelope of a manifest.
 The payload envelope key MUST be a string.
 The payload MUST be serialized in a bstr element.

-The URI for a payload enclosed in this way MAY be expressed as a fragment-only reference, as defined in {{RFC3986, Section 4.4}}.
+The URI for a payload enclosed in this way MAY be expressed as a fragment-only reference, as defined in {{RFC3986, Section 4.4}}, for example: "#device-model-v1.2.3.bin".

-A distributor MAY choose to pre-fetch a payload and add it to the manifest envelope, using the URI as the key.
+An intermediary, such as a Network Operator, MAY choose to pre-fetch a payload and add it to the manifest envelope, using the URI as the key.

 ## Load from Nonvolatile Storage Template {#template-load-ext}